Trade union: National general unions

-The first attempts at setting up a national general union were made in the 1820s and 30s.
+The first attempts at forming a national general union in the United Kingdom were made in the 1820s and 30s.
 The National Association for the Protection of Labour was established in 1830 by John Doherty, after an apparently unsuccessful attempt to create a similar national presence with the National Union of Cotton-spinners.
-The Association quickly enrolled approximately 150 unions, consisting mostly of textile related unions, but also including mechanics, blacksmiths, and various others.
+The Association quickly enrolled approximately 150 unions, consisting mostly of Textile and clothing trade unions|textile related unions, but also including mechanics, blacksmiths, and various others.
 Membership rose to between 10,000 and 20,000 individuals spread across the five counties of Lancashire, Cheshire, Derbyshire, Nottinghamshire and Leicestershire within a year.
 To establish awareness and legitimacy, the union started the weekly Voice of the People publication, having the declared intention "to unite the productive classes of the community in one common bond of union."

 In 1834, the Welsh socialist Robert Owen established the Grand National Consolidated Trades Union.
-The organisation attracted a range of socialists from Owenites to revolutionaries and played a part in the protests after the Tolpuddle Martyrs' case, but soon collapsed.
+The organization attracted a range of socialists from Owenites to revolutionaries and played a part in the protests after the Tolpuddle Martyrs' case, but soon collapsed.

 More permanent trade unions were established from the 1850s, better resourced but often less radical.
 The London Trades Council was founded in 1860, and the Sheffield Outrages spurred the establishment of the Trades Union Congress in 1868, the first long-lived national trade union center.
 By this time, the existence and the demands of the trade unions were becoming accepted by liberal middle-class opinion.
 In Principles of Political Economy (1871) John Stuart Mill wrote:

 If it were possible for the working classes, by combining among themselves, to raise or keep up the general rate of wages, it needs hardly be said that this would be a thing not to be punished, but to be welcomed and rejoiced at.
 Unfortunately the effect is quite beyond attainment by such means.
 The multitudes who compose the working class are too numerous and too widely scattered to combine at all, much more to combine effectually.
 If they could do so, they might doubtless succeed in diminishing the hours of labour, and obtaining the same wages for less work.
-They would also have a limited power of obtaining, by combination, an increase of general wages at the expense of profits.Beyond this claim Mill also argued that, because individual workers have no basis for assessing the wages for a particular task, labor unions would lead to greater efficiency of the market system.
+They would also have a limited power of obtaining, by combination, an increase of general wages at the expense of profits.Beyond this claim, Mill also argued that, because individual workers had no basis for assessing the wages for a particular task, labour unions would lead to greater efficiency of the market system.